AustinOliverHaskell/TemplateCommand/README.md

 >-h, --harvest

 The directory to use for all file name harvesting.
-See FOR_EACH_FILE and EACH_FILE_IN_DIR in the template variable section below.
+See FOR_EACH_FILE_IN_DIR and EACH_FILE_IN_DIR in the template variable section below.

 >-t, --template